 The Title IX Office provides a variety of programming and training for SUNY Plattsburgh annually.
-Training topics include, but are not limited to, Title IX as a Resource, Sexual Assault/Harassment Services, LGBTQ Rights and Resources, Bystander Intervention, Social Justice and Diversity Reform and Healthy Communication.
-Title IX provides trainings for students, faculty, staff and visitors of the campus.
-Educational sessions such as bystander intervention and healthy communication helps to reframe violence and promote a community that is accountable for their own security and security of others.
+Training topics include, but are not limited to the Title IX Office as a campus resource; support services for students and employees; prevention and awareness education related to healthy relationships, boundaries, consent, and bystander intervention skills; collaborative programming that fosters understanding on topics related to gender identity, sexual orientation, as well as programming that aims to reduce risk and prevent harm.
+The Title IX Office provides training for students, faculty, staff, and visitors of the campus.
+Educational sessions help to reduce harm reframe violence and promote a community that is accountable for their own safety and the wellbeing of others.